Imburse-Payments/imburse-payments.github.io/pages/guides/whitelabel-integration.md

 ---
 # Overview

-Imburse's White Label integration offloads the need to provide payment method selection and collection features yourself.
+Imburse's White Label integration offloads the need to provide your own payment collection features yourself.
 We do all the heavy lifting.
 It's the easiest way to integrate into Imburse.

 ## Getting Started